a-wyrm/signup-form-accessibility/README.md

 Does the website pass authentication-related WCAG criterion

-autofilling of passwords is sufficient https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry
+autofilling of passwords is sufficient -- only apply iff no autofill password https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry